michabirklbauer/apmrs2024/README.md

 ## Blog Post

-The accompanying blog post can be read here [michabirklbauer.me](https://michabirklbauer.me/blog/matrixxlms).
+The accompanying blog post can be read at [michabirklbauer.me](https://michabirklbauer.me/blog/matrixxlms).

 ## Contact